ywkawai/FE-Project/INSTALL.md

  `% make`

-## Compile and run dynamical core
+## Compile and run atmospheric models

- If you want to build a 3-dimensional nonhydrostatic atmospheric model, and conduct a idealized test case, such as density current, using it,
+ If you want to build a three-dimensional nonhydrostatic atmospheric model, and conduct a idealized test case, such as density current, using it,

  `% cd rootdir/model/atm_nonhydro3d/test/case/density_current`